 When implemented in preschool, MTSS aids in early identification of at-risk students, minimizes inappropriate special education referrals, and remediates potential delays affecting school readiness and later learning or social emotional outcomes.

-Research on early childhood care and education (ECCE) indicates that programs meeting high quality standards can lead to positive results in the domains of student academic success and overall life outcomes.
-This article outlines research that demonstrates the positive outcomes of these ECCE programs, as well as factors which may potentially contribute to inconsistencies in outcomes.
+Overall, research on early childhood care and education (ECCE) indicates that programs meeting high-quality standards can lead to positive results in the domains of student academic success and overall life outcomes.